 The CFPB remains steadfast in keeping consumers informed about the daily work of the Bureau's senior leadership by sharing their daily calendars.
 The Bureau consistently posts the monthly calendars of Director Richard Cordray and Deputy Director Steve Antonakes to its website.
-The calendars were accessed over 4,500 times during this reporting period.
 The calendars of past leaders Elizabeth Warren and Raj Date are archived on the Bureau's website for the public to view as well.